 With that in mind, here’s the safe and smart road to terminating an employee who isn’t working out.

-Step one: Give them written feedback
+Give them written feedback

 What is troubling you about their work?
 Is it the quality?
 Lack of commitment?
 Write it down, and then use it to set up a plan for how they can make strides to get better.
 Performance improvement plans, nicknamed PIPs for short, provide you with an opportunity to clearly document the issues on hand.
 You can then use them to give your employee actionable steps to improve.
 Set up a face-to-face meeting together where you review the plan so you’re both on the same page.
 Be sure to record all meeting dates, action items, and signatures after each discussion.